Mishmash-Abroad/studyabroad_docs/dev-docs/deployment-guide.md

 `15 18 * * * echo /home/vcm/backup_script.sh /home/vcm/dev_backups/daily_backups dev-mishmash.colab.duke.edu 7 >> /var/log/daily_backup_dev_script.log 2>&1`
 ![image](https://github.com/user-attachments/assets/eba8bb0e-7957-473b-b601-d907ed1e0984)

-The best principle is that at a certain time of day, a backup will be copied from the production server to the backup server, and a certain day of the week, this process will happen, and a certain day of the month it will also happen.
+The base principle is that at a certain time of day, a backup will be copied from the production server to the backup server, and a certain day of the week, this process will happen, and a certain day of the month it will also happen.

+If you wish to follow the command above exactly, you must create a XXX_backup_dev_script.log files within /var/log/.
+This will be where any errors or bugs will be logged, aside from the email alerts.
+Make sure that these files are writable by the user of the crontab.

 You can edit the parameters for path, servername and the numbers for how many backups to keep.